-Somewhat serendipitous, my pal XBradTC forwarded a link to a lavishly illustrated forum post.
+Somewhat serendipitous, my pal XBradTC forwarded a link to a lavishly illustrated forum post (of a diorama credited to Andrew Belsey).
 Wonderful dioramas depicting British trenches from World War I in cut-away profiles.
 Please browse through there, and in particular look at the annotations on the side of the elevations.
 Since the focus of my late Friday installments has been revetments, let us look at those.
 In those three selections from the modeler, we see four types of revetments, of the type used in the Great War.
 Three in view on this picture:

 Sandbag, wood, and wicker revetments.
 Missing from this profile are corrugated iron revetments (which you will see on the other two dioramas in the post).
 And corrugated iron was not something Mahan suggested for Civil War-era engineers.
 Corrugated metal was around in mid-19th century America, and could have been used.
 But its military applicability seems to have eluded Mahan when he was writing in 1846.

 However, as we have seen, Mahan did discuss at length the manner of creating wicker-based revetments, in the form of fascines and gabions.
 Though the diorama depicts a simpler wicker form, more as a sheet than bundle or basket.